East Texas A&M Lions: Football

 ETSU then named Assistant Head Coach Ernest Hawkins, a former standout athlete at Texas Tech University as head coach.
 Hawkins kept a run heavy offense and a punishing defense as his mode of operation, but also became the first Lion coach to incorporate somewhat of a passing game to complement the strong running game.
-Hawkins would win 132 games from 1964–1985.
+Hawkins would win 132 games from 1964 to 1985.
 In 1972, Hawkins led the Lions to a national championship with a 10–2 record.
 The 1972 team featured future NFL professionals such as Harvey Martin, Autry Beamon, Kenneth Parks, and Will Cureton.
 Hawkins was quoted in 2011 as saying he believed that with the amount of talent on the field he had that Lions could "have beaten any Division I school that year, especially that day we won the national title."
 The Lions made another run at a national title in 1980 behind future NFL-All Pro Quarterback Wade Wilson.
 The Lions won the conference again and defeated the University of Central Arkansas in the national quarterfinal round, but lost in the national semi-final game narrowly to eventual national champion Elon College.
 In 1984, Alan Veingrad was named Lone Star All-Conference, Lone Star Offensive Lineman of the Year and received Division II and national strength & conditioning All-American honors.

 Hawkins retired at the end of the 1985 season, and Eddie Vowell, the defensive coordinator, was named head coach.
 The Lions struggled in Vowell's first two seasons but then in Vowell's third year, the Lions returned to LSC contender status.
 In 1990 the Lions won the LSC for the 23rd time and went to the NCAA playoffs, beating Grand Valley State in the first round, but lost to perennial Division II power Pittsburg State University in the national quarterfinals.
 The 1991 season saw the Lions get revenge on Pittsburg State during the regular season, snapping the Gorilla's 56 game winning streak, and win the LSC for the last time.
 Expectations were raised higher and higher after every game and many believed the Lions were the best team in the nation.
 However, the Lions faced off with PSU in the NCAA quarterfinals again, and the Gorillas avenged their loss 38–28 en route to a national championship.
 Despite bowing out in the quarterfinals, the Lions finished as the second best team in the country in Division II.